vpelss/JsTOTPAuthenticator/README.md

 If you already have a saved encrytpted Aegis Authenticator database, just click the menu icon, paste the db in the text box and click Import.

 If you have no backed up data, click the plus and enter your Authenticator data manually.
-The data can be found in the URL usuially found near the QR code. eg: otpauth://totp/Example:alice@google.com?secret=JBSWY3DPEHPK3PXP&issuer=Example
+The data can be found in the URL usually found near the QR code. eg: otpauth://totp/Example:alice@google.com?secret=JBSWY3DPEHPK3PXP&issuer=Example

 I do plan to implimemt a paste the url feature in the near future, and possibly copy and paste a qr code option.